jbx-protocol/juice-docs-v2/docs/dev/hackathon.md

 **12:00 EDT, July 1st:** the hackathon begins!

-**18:00 EDT, July 7th:** [hackathon submissions](https://forms.gle/NG4wUDzAtBS3AQ5w6) close.
+**18:00 EDT, July 14th:** [hackathon submissions](https://forms.gle/NG4wUDzAtBS3AQ5w6) close.

-**19:00 EDT, July 7th:** a [JokeDAO](https://jokedao.io) vote will open.
+**19:00 EDT, July 14th:** a [JokeDAO](https://jokedao.io) vote will open.
 Voting tokens will be airdropped to anybody who has donated to [Buidl Guidl](https://)'s Juicebox project.
 Voting tokens will also be distributed to active Buidl Guidl, JuiceboxDAO, and JokeDAO contributors.

-**19:00 EDT, July 8th:** voting closes.
-Half of the ETH in Buidl Guidl's Juicebox treasury will be distributed to hackathon entrants--an entrant which receives 10% of votes will receive 10% of the funds!
+**19:00 EDT, July 15th:** voting closes.
+Half of the ETH in Buidl Guidl's Juicebox treasury will be distributed to hackathon entrants—an entrant which receives 10% of votes will receive 10% of the funds!

 ### Helpful Links